Mingchenchen/CoreRefine/README.md

 Combining information from these references (2,3,8,9) I found that these chosen amino acids fits them all, thus the Resfile code is chosen as follows:
 For the core:
-If the amino acids in the protein's core is part of the loop, then mutate the residue to one of the following amino acids:	VILPFWM
+If the amino acids in the protein's core is part of the loop, then mutate the residue to one of the following amino acids:	AVILPFWM
-If the amino acids in the protein's core is part of the helix, then mutate the residue to one of the following amino acids:	VILFWM
+If the amino acids in the protein's core is part of the helix, then mutate the residue to one of the following amino acids:	AVILFWM
-If the amino acids in the protein's core is part of the sheet, then mutate the residue to one of the following amino acids:	VILFWM
+If the amino acids in the protein's core is part of the sheet, then mutate the residue to one of the following amino acids:	AVILFWM

 For the boundery (CoreBoundRefine.py):
-If the amino acids in the protein's boundery is part of the loop, then mutate the residue to one of the following amino acids:	VILFYWGNQSTPDEKR
+If the amino acids in the protein's boundery is part of the loop, then mutate the residue to one of the following amino acids:	AVILFYWGNQSTPDEKR
-If the amino acids in the protein's boundery is part of the helix, then mutate the residue to one of the following amino acids:	VILWQEKFM
+If the amino acids in the protein's boundery is part of the helix, then mutate the residue to one of the following amino acids:	AVILWQEKFM
-If the amino acids in the protein's boundery is part of the sheet, then mutate the residue to one of the following amino acids:	VILFYWQTM
+If the amino acids in the protein's boundery is part of the sheet, then mutate the residue to one of the following amino acids:	AVILFYWQTM

-In version 1.0 of this script A was being selected in the Core and Boundery.

-In version 2.0 of this script no A is being selected in the Core nor Boundery.

-In version 3.0 of this script a function to allow automatic motif sequence removal was added (that way the motif residues will not be included in the Resfile file and therefore it does not need to be removed manually).
+There are two version of this script with Alenine (_A) and without Alenine (_noA).
+Refinement with A seems to be better.

 This script was written to run on GNU/Linux using python 3, it was not tested in Windows or MacOS.
 This script will mostly be useful to refine a protein's core packing after a Rosetta FFL (Fold From Loop) computation, but can still be used to refine any protein's core.